Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 ### Objectives ###

-In this hands-on lab, you will learn how to:
+In this hands on lab, you will learn how to:

 - Use the new features and improvements in the CSS editor